Bfabien99/apijwt/readme.md

 - POST a json body request to get a Json Web Token

 # '/auth'
-- Put your token in headers see his state
+- Put your token in headers to see his state